delphix/dcs-for-azure-templates/CONTRIBUTIONS.md

 1. Directory names containing ADF pipeline templates for different source and sink databases.
 2. Naming convention of source and sink databases in the ADF pipeline templates formatting.
 3. Parameter and dataflow naming convention in pipeline templates.
+4. **Linked service naming conventions.**
-4. Version numbering.
+5. Version numbering.
-5. Validation of `CHANGELOG.md`.
+6. Validation of `CHANGELOG.md`.
-6. `YAML`/`SQL`/`JSON` validation.
+7. `YAML`/`SQL`/`JSON` validation.
-7. Count of params used in the source/sink database linked services of the pipeline templates.
+8. Count of params used in the source/sink database linked services of the pipeline templates.

 ### Setup Instructions